Renewable Energy Sustainability: How, Why & What’s Next

 What is sustainability?

 Sustainability is living in harmony with the natural world and protecting it from damage and destruction while recognizing that humans need resources from the environment to ensure their survival.
 Today, we live in a highly urbanized world that consumes large amounts of energy to power a modern and consumerist-based lifestyle.
-This lifestyle that most of the modern world has become accustomed to relies on harmful resources to create energy for our buildings, streets and homes, like fossil fuels.
+This lifestyle that most of the modern world has become accustomed to relies on harmful resources (like fossil fuels) to create energy for our buildings and homes.

 To live sustainably, we must abide by the most practical and impactful ways to protect the environment while fostering humanity's economic and social development.
 Humans are stewards of the planet, and solving the problems that threaten future life is our responsibility.

 Sustainable development has become increasingly popular as more countries recognize the critical responsibilities and economic opportunities that sustainable development can provide, such as sanitation and a quality supply of food, water and energy for future generations.
 Pursuing these goals is all done within the scope of minimizing the effects of climate change, pollution and all other environmental factors that harm the planet.